utshomax/postman-docs/src/pages/docs/postman-cli/postman-cli-overview.md

 The following Postman CLI commands make calls to the Postman API and count toward your Postman API usage:

+* `postman login` - Uses one call to authenticate a user with a Postman API key.
 * `postman collection run` - Uses one call to fetch a collection by ID, one call to fetch an environment (if any), and one call to send data back to Postman.
 * `postman api lint` - Uses one call to fetch the governance and security rules and one call to send a report back to Postman.